Donald Trump and golf: First presidency

 Just days after his inauguration, a lawsuit was filed in federal court seeking to block the president from receiving payments from foreign government entities at his businesses.
 The lawsuit alleged that these payments constitute a violation of the Foreign Emoluments Clause of the United States Constitution.
 In February 2017, Trump invited Prime Minister of Japan Shinzō Abe to play at the Trump International Golf Club in Florida and stay at his Mar-a-Lago resort.
 Legal and ethical concerns were raised by organizations such as the Sunlight Foundation over foreign payments Trump may receive from the visit.
 Trump has vowed to donate any such payments to the Treasury Department, although the specifics of this arrangement remain unclear.
 In June 2017, the attorneys general of Maryland and the District of Columbia filed a separate lawsuit, claiming Trump was "flagrantly violating" the Emoluments Clause.

 A 2016 investigation by USA Today found that lobbyists and corporate executives had been purchasing memberships at Trump golf courses to gain favor or contact with the president.
 Membership fees at Trump courses can exceed US$100,000, leading to ethical concerns over a sitting president accepting money from people lobbying the government.

 While campaigning to be president, Trump declared in August 2016: "I'm going to be working for you.
 I'm not going to have time to play golf".
 As president, the amount of time he spent golfing generated controversy.
-Despite having frequently criticized his predecessor Barack Obama for having played golf too much as president, Trump golfed 11 times during his first eight weeks in office, when Obama did not golf at all in his first eight weeks. concluded that Obama played 333 rounds of golf over his two terms, which Golf Digest describes as "...a fairly remarkable amount of golf while in office".
+Despite having frequently criticized his predecessor Barack Obama for having played golf too much as president, Trump golfed 11 times during his first eight weeks in office, when Obama did not golf at all in his first eight weeks.
+Golf Digest concluded that Obama played 333 rounds of golf over his two terms, which Golf Digest describes as "...a fairly remarkable amount of golf while in office".
 Trump visited a Trump Organization property on 428 (nearly one in three) of the 1,461 days of his first presidency and is estimated to have played 261 rounds of golf, one every 5.6 days.